owjd03/tp/docs/DeveloperGuide.md

 * 3a.
 The given name is invalid.

     * 3a1.
-AddressBook shows an error message.
+ClientCore shows an error message.

       Use case resumes at step 2.

-**Use case: View a person**
+**Use case: U3.
+View a client's full detail**

+**Precondition: FA is logged into the app**

 **MSS**

-1. User requests to list persons
+1. FA requests to list clients
-2. AddressBook shows a list of persons
+2. ClientCore shows a list of clients
-3. User requests to view a specific person in the list.
+3. FA requests to view a specific client in the list.
-4. AddressBook shows the person's details.
+4. ClientCore shows the client's full detail.

     Use case ends.